pneff93/Think-of-ksqlDB-before-using-KafkaStreams/README.md

 ### Kafka Producer & Kafka Streams

-We use [Gradle](https://gradle.org/) to build and run the Kafka Streams application:
+We use [Gradle](https://gradle.org/) to build and run the Kafka Producer and Streams application:

 ```shell
 ./gradlew run